 Note 1: A target is declared a lost target under the conditions shown in the table below.
-A target is erased from the screen seven minutes (For AIS-SART, 18 minutes) after no signal is received from the target.
+A target is erased from the screen seven minutes (For locating device, 18 minutes) after no signal is received from the target.

 Ship's navigational status Target declared as lost target after:

 Class A

-Ship at anchor or moored or aground or not under command and not moving faster than 3 kn.
+Ship at anchor or moored and not moving faster than 3 kn.
 7 minutes

-Ship at anchor or moored or aground or not under command and moving at more than 3 kn.
+Ship at anchor or moored and moving at more than 3 kn.
 50 seconds

 0 to 14 kn speed 50 seconds

 0 to 14 kn speed with course change 50 seconds

 14 to 23 kn speed 30 seconds

 14 to 23 kn speed with course change 30 seconds

 Speed higher than 23 kn 10 seconds

 Speed higher than 23 kn with course change 10 seconds

 Class B

 Speed over ground less than 2 kn 7 minutes

 Speed over ground 2 kn or higher 150 seconds